+The Google Analytics and its features blog explained by Digital Marketing Agency in Mumbai helps you understand the basics of Digital Marketing.
 Google Analytics was introduced in the year 2005 and has some pretty basic features to boast about.
-With time, this versatile tool has improved a lot and added a lot of features which are absolutely incredible.
-It has metamorphosed into a full-fledged business measurement platform and can be utilised with websites, mobile applications and the large number of web-connected devices.
+With time, this versatile tool has improved a lot and added a lot of incredible features.
+It has metamorphosed into a full-fledged business measurement platform and can be utilized with websites, mobile applications, and a large number of web-connected devices.
 Many features remain unexplored and are worth a look.

 This is a primary notes tool.
 Let us assume there was an event you had and you have sent out an email campaign or even featured in a magazine.
 All these events can be marked against the overview timeline so that during the monthly review, the spikes or drops can be attributed to all that happened on a particular day.

 This feature is a great way to stay connected to your reports and you can also skip logging on to Google Analytics if you are happy with the email report (unless you need more details).
 The email frequency, expiration date, etc. can be set once your Dashboard has been set up.

 This feature is similar to Email report automation as it sends data and information into your inbox, provided certain criteria have been met.
 If your visits drop below a certain level or have increased by a specific percentage or if there is a sharp increase in the bounce rate etc. This alert is useful as you do not have to wait for your monthly report and then act and it allows immediate action so there is no further loss.